DenisLuba/AuthenticationMAUI/README.md

 // to make it work "https://your-project-id.firebaseapp.com/redirect.html "
                                                    // (Google Cloud Console > APIs & Services > Credentials > Auth 2.0 Client IDs > Web client (auto created by Google Service) > Authorized redirect URIs)
             CallbackScheme = callbackScheme, // A callback scheme for authentication via Google.
 For example, "myapp" for myapp:// (but you can also use myapp:// - this will be edited in the constructor)
-            SecretKey = SecretKey // Your Secret Key for reCAPTCHA from step 3.7 });
+            SecretKey = secretKey // Your Secret Key for reCAPTCHA from step 3.7 });
 });
 ```